e-boot/Pwsh/readme.md

 - [Oh my posh](https://ohmyposh.dev/) : a prompt theme engine shell for Powershell

-- [z](https://github.com/jethrokuan/z):z tracks the directories you visit.
+- [z directory jump](https://github.com/jethrokuan/z): tracks the directories you visit.
 With a combination of frequency and recency, it enables you to jump to the directory in mind.

 - [PSReadline](https://github.com/PowerShell/PSReadLine):
     - Syntax coloring